abijeetraut1/WebElement_Design_page/README.md

 # Folder Path information.
 ### ./hooks
 - useFetch.js : currently it is capable on only using `GET` request
-- POST request method is needed
+- usePost.js :  `POST` request method is needed

 ### ./hooks
 - useFetch.js : currently it is capable on only using `GET` request